Teen Anxiety | Reasons and Remedies

-Nowadays, more teenagers are facing anxiety issues rather any other age group.
-Majority of the reasons are related to their transitional period from adolescence to teenage.
-It is then teens start having their mood swings and feeling pressured (Previous article: Why does Child’s Mood Start Swing after ten years?
-Causes and Preventive Measures).
-First of all, parents and teenagers, it important to know that all teens experience some amount of anxiety at times.
-It is, in fact, a normal response to stress, and sometimes it helps teens to deal with tense or devastating situations.
+Nowadays, more teenagers are facing anxiety issues rather than any other age group.
+The majority of the reasons are related to their transitional period from adolescence to teenage.
+Then teens start having their mood swings and feeling pressured.
+It is essential to know that all teens experience anxiety at times.
+It is, in fact, a normal stress response, and sometimes it helps teens deal with tense or devastating situations.
 Things like public speaking, final exams, significant athletic competitions, or even going out on a date might cause feelings of uneasiness among teens.
-Anxiety attack may include from elevating heartbeat to the intense urge of crying-, depends upon the severity of the situation.
-However, for some teens, these episodic restless events might become a lifelong disability which later affects their relationship and social order of their lives.
+Anxiety attacks may include elevating a heartbeat to the intense urge of crying-, depends upon the severity of the situation.
+However, for some teens, these episodic restless events might become a lifelong disability that later affects the relationship and the social order of their lives.
 According to the National Institute of Mental Health, approximately 25% of 13- to 18-year-olds have an anxiety disorder, and just under 6% have a severe anxiety disorder.

 How to see if you have anxiety?

-Most of the times students come me and share their gruesome fears and fatigue experiences which not only affecting their social but also academic lives.
+Students come to me most of the time and share their gruesome fears and fatigue experiences that affect their social and academic lives.
 Given that teenagers experience a handful of physical and emotional changes while they grow.
-(Previous article: Why does Child’s Mood Start Swing after ten years?
-Causes and Preventive Measures).
 Therefore, it is challenging to spot anxiety disorders in that age transition.
-Most of the time what we, parents and teachers, consider an anxiety disorder, seems like everyday teen struggles or due to hormonal disbalance.
+Most of the time, what we, parents and teachers, consider an anxiety disorder, seems like everyday teen struggles due to hormonal disbalance.
 However, still, there are some signs and symptoms through which we can spot the anxiety issues in a particular kid.

 Emotional and Physical Fluctuations